furkancetkin/Nodejs-Patikadev/README.md

 # Nodejs-Patikadev
- It is homeworks of patika.dev Nodejs Course
+ These are homeworks of patika.dev Nodejs Course